 We would like to thank you and the reviewers for providing extremely constructive feedback on our manuscript entitled: “Tick-tock, racing the clock: Parasitism is associated with decreased sprint performance in the Eastern Fence Lizard”.
 We are glad yourself and Reviewers found the paper to be well written and of general interest.

 We have now carefully considered all the comments and revised our main manuscript to deal with the comments.
 Below we provide a line-by-line response (in ‘blue’) to each of the comments raised by the two reviewers (in ‘black’).
-Where relevant, we have pasted the section of our manuscript we have edited to provide clarity to what we have done to address comments.
+Where relevant, we have pasted the section of our edited manuscript to provide clarity as to what we have done to address comments.
 We believe that our revised manuscript is significantly improved following yours and the reviewer critiques.

 We hope that you now find it suitable for publication in Biological Journal of the Linnean Society.